-This is a positive Statement for the financial year 2023/24, with no significant control weaknesses identified.
+This is a positive Statement for the financial year 2023/24, with no significant control weaknesses identified except for the 2023/24 VFM governance finding reported below.
 The Council continues to operate a robust governance framework that is designed in a way to address risk and operates effectively.
+This has been endorsed through a recent Corporate Peer Challenge undertaken in November 2024.